 Italy has favorable tax options for freelancers and those who own small businesses.
-Many of these workers can pay a lower income tax rates than those in standard employment.
+Many of these workers can pay lower income tax rates than those in standard employment.
 There are, however, various rules and restrictions you’ll need to adhere to.
 Find advice on the following topics below:

 Self-employed tax system in Italy

 Freelancers and self-employed people in Italy must file an annual tax return and pay income tax (IPREF or imposta sul reddito delle persone fisiche) on their earnings.
-The Italian Revenue Agency (Agenzia della Entrate) oversees the Italian tax system, and the tax year runs from 1 January to 31 December.
+The Italian Revenue Agency (Agenzia della Entrate) oversees the Italian tax system, and the financial year runs from 1 January to 31 December.

 Income tax in Italy for freelancers and the self-employed